 b.
 That you write when you feel like it

-All businesses do like to have a blog setup on their websites.
+Most businesses like to have a business blog setup on their website/s.

-Having a blog is like having a news feed, businesses need to ‘feed in’ what’s the latest on their company, as much as possible everyday or should often be in a week.
+Having a business blog is like having a news feed, companies need to ‘feed in’ what’s the latest on their company, as much as possible everyday or should often be in a week.

-Write helpful articles and trivia about their businesses.
+Write helpful business blog articles and trivia about their businesses.

-The misconception of a blog to most businesses is having just a couple of blogs should be sufficient.
-A blog should grow as a newspaper or archive of stories.
+The misconception of a blog to most businesses is having just a couple of articles should be sufficient.
+A business blog should grow as a newspaper or as an archive of stories.
 For some, it is a sign of how knowledgeable you are with what you are doing.

-Of course, Google love it when a site has fresh contents.
+Of course, Google loves it when a site has fresh contents.
 The more the new contents, the more often Google visits you.

-Your website is where you show your wares or what you are selling.
+Your business website is where you show your wares or what you are selling.

 [Blog Contributor: Jamel Janry B. Moyano is co-owner of two web design companies, located in Canada and Brunei and has been helping businesses for eight years.
 He has a degree in B.S.
 Information Technology is certified in Microsoft Certified Professional (MCP), CISCO (CCNA) and CCTT (Fluke Networks).]